 - Early Decision Agreement (Early Decision Applicants ONLY)

 - Standardized Testing: SAT or ACT.
 More details at: http://admissions.vassar.edu/apply/#standardizedtesting

 - One Teacher Recommendation.

 - Arts Portfolio: If you have devoted a significant amount of time to music, art, or dance and you plan to continue it at Vassar, you may submit examples of your work as a supplement to your application.
 For instructions on how to submit an arts portfolio please visit: http://admissions.vassar.edu/apply/arts.html.

-- Informational Interview: If you would like to learn more about Vassar through a one-on-one conversation, non-evaluative off-campus informational interviews are available for first-year applicants.
+- Interviews: If you would like to learn more about Vassar through a one-on-one conversation, off-campus interviews with our alumnae/i volunteers are available for first-year applicants.
 For more information, please visit: http://admissions.vassar.edu/apply/aluminterview.html

 Vassar adheres to a need-blind admission policy, which means that admission decisions for all first-year students who are U.S. citizens or permanent residents are made without regard to the student's financial situation.
 Vassar meets the full demonstrated need of all admitted students, international or domestic, for all four years.
 Aid is need-based only; no merit scholarships are awarded (meaning no scholarships for music, art, athletics, or academic performance).
 In addition to meeting 100% of all demonstrated financial need for all admitted students, Vassar will eliminate or reduce loans in the aid awards of students from low-income families.
 Vassar awards over $60 million annually in need-based grants.